Skip to main content

 • Outbound messaging that assures the owner that data will not be shared or used for anything other than safety recall notices and robust compliance with that assurance

-• Demographic data sources that provide or can be used to interpret owner demographics including age, household income, education level, religion, language preference, etc.
+• Demographic data sources that provide, or can be used to interpret, owner demographics including age, household income, education level, religion, language preference, etc.

-• Clear, concise, and accurate
+• Use clear, concise, and accurate language.
+Avoid technical terms.

 • Use high-impact graphics specific to the risk and/or the recalled vehicle or equipment (e.g., picture of the vehicle/equipment under recall, or the make, model, and model year of the vehicle under recall, including the color of that owner’s car where possible).